callmecavs/bricks.js/README.md

 // pack new elements
 instance.update()

-// `update` is emitted when all new elements have been packed instance.on('update', () => {
+// 'update' is emitted when all new elements have been packed instance.on('update', () => {
   // ...
 })